 When testing site speed make sure you are not just checking the front page of your site.
 Product pages, blog posts and checkout pages should all be tested for performance.

 Users expect the same performance from websites, mobile websites as they get from native mobile apps.
 Pinterest achieved a 15% increase in signup conversion by reducing the perceived wait time by 40% on their mobile websites This is yet another example of how performance directly reflects the user experience.

 Site speed directly impacts conversion

 Companies like Amazon, Wallmart and Google has shared numbers on how important site speed is for ecommerce conversion.
 Google has released a site speed impact evaluator.
 In the example below we have said that we have 10.000 monthly visits, a conversion rate of 2% and $300 average deal size.
 We assumed an improvement in site speed from 2s to 1s and according to Google we can in this case $69.000 per year with this performance improvement.
 That is how much performance impacts your ecommerce conversion and sales.

 Site speed impacts SEO

-Google is monitoring site speed and use it directly to rank your website in the search results.
+Google is monitoring site speed and using it directly to rank your website in the search results.
 The site performance is measured when Google is indexing your website.
-Lately Google has also included speed monitoring in search console which is a strong indication that mobile and web performance is a key factor in SEO ranking.
+Lately, Google has also included speed monitoring in search console which is a strong indication that mobile and web performance is a key factor in SEO ranking.

 You basically rank higher if your site is faster than your competitors.
-Of course it is just one metric, but site speed can boost you ecommerce SEO ranking.
+Of course, it is just one metric, but site speed can boost your ecommerce SEO ranking.